How to Improve the Quality of Your Life in Old Age

 Some people even stop cooking altogether!
 (I knew one 80 year old woman who actually threw her stove and oven away after her husband died!)

-In addition, many have dental problems that make eating difficult.
+Many have dental problems that make eating difficult.
 A dentist I know recently told me that the average person has lost all of his teeth by the time he reaches the age of 75!

 - many grocery stores and pharmacies now deliver,